zsparal/api-documentation/source/orders/paypal-express-checkout-button.rst

 Integrating PayPal Express Checkout button
 ==========================================

-The PayPal Express Checkout button gives your customers another way to pay, and it complements your existing PayPal payment flow.
-It will provide an one-click solution without the need for asking the billing and shipping address.
+The PayPal Express Checkout button offers your customers another way to pay, and it complements your existing PayPal payment flow.
+It will provide a one-click checkout solution without the need of asking the billing and shipping addresses.
 This allows you to place the button on any page in your webshop, like the product page.

 The button
 ----------
-We recommend you to use the button we provide in the `Mollie Resources <https://www.mollie.com/en/resources>`_ pack.
-This button is familiar for the consumer and improves the conversion.
-Of course it's also possible to design and use your own button.
+We recommend you to use the button that we provide in the `Mollie Resources <https://www.mollie.com/en/resources>`_ pack.
+This button is recognizable to customers and improves checkout conversion.
+Of course it's also possible to design and use your own button, according to the PayPal brand guidelines.

 Account requirements
 --------------------
 The button can be used when your account is fully setup at PayPal and Mollie.
-Make sure that your account is a `PayPal Business account <https://www.paypal.com/us/webapps/mpp/referral/paypal-business-account2>`_ and that you linked your PayPal-account to Mollie as described in our `help center article <https://help.mollie.com/hc/en-us/articles/213856625>`_.
+Make sure that your account is a `PayPal Business account <https://www.paypal.com/us/webapps/mpp/referral/paypal-business-account2>`_ and that you linked your PayPal account to Mollie as described in our `help center article <https://help.mollie.com/hc/en-us/articles/213856625>`_.

 Integration steps